Kyoga Nakamura: Tampines Rovers

 Nakamura was then snapped up by Singaporean club Tampines Rovers in January 2020.
 He made his debut for the club during the 2020 AFC Champions League qualifying play-offs in a 5–3 lost against Indonesian club Bali United which resulted in Tampines qualifying to the 2020 AFC Cup group stage instead.
 Nakamura went on to play in the tournament against Indonesian club, PSM Makassar, Philippines club Kaya-Iloilo and Myanmar club Shan United before the tournament was halted by the COVID-19 pandemic.
 On 22 February, Nakamura won his first silverware after helping Tampines win the 2020 Singapore Community Shield in a 3–0 win over Hougang United.

 On 2 May 2021, Nakamura scored a brace against Young Lions in a 7–0 thrashing league win.
 Nakamura was also involved in the club all six fixtures during the 2021 AFC Champions League group stage matches against Japan's Gamba Osaka, Korea's Jeonbuk Hyundai Motors and Thailand's Chiangrai United.
 In January 2022, Nakamura was handed a new five-year deal by the Stags in an unprecedented move in Singaporean football, making it the longest contract extension in Singaporean league history.
 Kyoga had turned down offers from clubs in Japan, Indonesia and Thailand before reaffirming his commitment to the club.
+On 18 March 2022, he recorded an hat-trick of assists as Tampines Rovers thrash Hougang United 7–1.

 Bangkok United

-On 29 June 2025, it was announced that Kyoga would be joining Thai League 1 club Bangkok United on a one-year contract.
+On 29 June 2025, it was announced that Kyoga would be joining Thai League 1 club Bangkok United on a one-year contract leaving Tampines Rovers after 158 appearances in all competition in his five years stint with the club.
+He make his debut for the club in the 2025–26 AFC Champions League Elite qualifying play-offs against Chinese club Chengdu Rongcheng on 12 August 2025.
+Kyoga then scored his first goal for the club in a league match against PT Prachuap on 22 November 2025 scoring a banger with his weak foot from outside the box which the match ended in a 4–1 win for Bangkok United.

+Lion City Sailors

+On 8 January 2026, Kyoga returned to Singapore to sign with Lion City Sailors on a two and a half year contract, which runs until the end of the 2027–28 season after terminating his contract with Bangkok United.